 Some schools require additional information such as a letter from a minister, in order to apply their admission oversubscription criteria.
-Please check the Admissions to schools: School information 2019-2020, available at www.nottinghamshire.gov.uk to see whether you need to complete a supplementary form or provide additional information.
-You must remember to send any supporting information to the correct admission authority at the time of application.
+Please check the Admissions to schools: School information 2020-2021, available at www.nottinghamshire.gov.uk to see whether you need to complete a supplementary form or provide additional information.
+You must remember to send any supporting information to the correct admission authority by the closing date (15 January 2020).

-In addition, if you think that your preferred school is the only school which could cater for your child's particular needs, you must provide additional supporting evidence with your application for consideration by the designated officers.
+In addition, if you think that your preferred school is the only school which could cater for your child's particular needs, you must provide additional supporting evidence by the closing date for consideration by the designated officers.